Eastern Arizona College logo

 Key Highlights

-• Serves 5,076 students across three counties with a vibrant campus life.
+• Serves over 5,076 students across three counties, offering a vibrant learning community.

 • Inaugural member of Arizona's Junior College system, established in 1962.

-• Offers bachelor's degree programs in Nursing and Business in partnership with Arizona State University.
+• Offers bachelor's degree programs in Nursing and Business through a pioneering partnership with Arizona State University (launched 2012).

 • Motto: "Let the adventure begin at EAC."